lcthomas/eng106s23/assignments/writing-project-1.md

 * **~1000 words (~4 pages double-spaced)**
 * **Cite direct quotations from the novel using parenthetical citation, e.g.: As Hurston writes, “example quote from Their Eyes Were Watching God” (34).**
 * **Turn in via Blackboard**
+    * **If you participated in the peer review workshop, please also turn in the peer review worksheet your reader completed**

 Your first major writing project in this class is to write a close reading essay.
 A close reading essay means an essay in which you make a claim about a literary text based on close textual analysis.
 For this essay, you are required to write about Hurston's *Their Eyes Were Watching God*.